-Chinese New Year (CNY) Tools: How To Play Ban Luck, In-Between, Poker
+Chinese New Year (CNY) Tools: How to Play Ban Luck, In-Between and Poker

 It’s that time of the year again, Seedly smells money in the air.
 In order to save you all the searching, we have put together the instructions on how to play 3 popular card games during Chinese New Year: Blackjack, Poker and In-Between

 “Ban Luck”, otherwise Chinese blackjack is the most commonly played card game at any house during visiting.
 This is probably because it is a relatively simple game of drawing cards in order to reach the closest to 21 points.
 The good news is, we also made a cheat sheet on how you can win Blackjack (Ban Luck), with a little bit of math.

 - After the dealer shuffles the card, one of the players will ‘cut’ the deck, splitting the deck into two.
 This is to ensure fairness in the game.

 - The dealer will then give out two cards to each player, including himself.
 Note that blackjack can be played by as many players as you want.

 - Unlike blackjack in the casino, Singaporeans usually deal with 2 cards facing down.